lionzan/Exponential-Ocean/exampleSite/content/about/_index.md

   impact exponentially.
 I help them become powerful like the Ocean. '

 ---
-I work with [**people who think bigger than themselves and want to leave a mark on life**](/you).
-They are like powerful waves in the Ocean.
+I work with [**people who want to leave a mark on the world**](/you) and are going through an abrupt change in life that opens up an entirely new chapter full of possibilities.They are like powerful waves in the Ocean.
 But there’s only so much that a wave can grow.

 I help them go beyond their past successes and multiply their impact exponentially. **I help them become powerful like the Ocean.**